After a couple of months of starting BforBloggers, I understood email marketing was going to be my blog’s integral part.

 So to collect your subscribers’ email first thing you need to do is create a new audience list.

-Here I’ll show you how to create a new audience list and all the important details you shouldn’t miss.
+Here I’ll show you how to create a new audience list and all the essential details you shouldn’t miss.

 Go to login.mailchimp.com and sign in to your MailChimp dashboard.